Iurii-B/BASH/README.md

 ### Help ###

 This is a script to have most common system monitoring tools under one umbrella.
-Please ensure that sysstat and ifstat packages are installed
+Please ensure that sysstat and ifstat packages are installed.

 Syntax: systemmonitor [OPTION] [ARGUMENT]

 Only 1 [OPTION] or a combination [OPTION] [ARGUMENT] is allowed.
-The exception is -o | --output
+The exception is -o | --output.

 Options list: